eth-cscs/production/data_science/tensorflow/README.md

 python -c 'import tensorflow as tf'
 ```

-The output should be something like this:
+The output should look like:

 ```
 I tensorflow/stream_executor/dso_loader.cc:111] successfully opened CUDA library libcublas.so.8.0 locally